 One-size-fits-all holsters fit just about any pistol.
-But do they do it well?
+Many inexpensive nylon holsters claim they're one-size-fits-all, but do they do it well?

--Others cover the trigger guard, but the material protrudes inside of it.
-You could be holstering the gun, then *blam!*
+- Other holsters cover the trigger guard, but the material protrudes inside of it.
+You could be holstering the gun, then *BLAM!*

-Make sure that the holster covers the trigger guard using a rigid material that won't collapse inside over time.
-Kydex is a good choice.
+- Ensure that the holster covers the trigger guard using a rigid material that won't collapse inside over time.
+Kydex is excellent in this regard.